 Minimize the Urge to Spend

-If you’re having a hard time avoiding racking up credit card debt, start by reducing the temptation to spend on anything besides the essentials.
+If you’re having a hard time avoiding racking up credit card debt, start by reducing the temptation to spend on anything besides the essentials and look into a credit card consolidation loan.
 You may not even realize how many ads and marketing messages you see every day, each one calling you to perform a certain action: buy, shop, subscribe, sign up, etc.

 One simple action you can take here is to unsubscribe from brand emails.
 The subject lines and coupons inside may make it seem like you’re getting an unbeatable deal, but you’ll have to pay the piper later.
 Out of sight, out of mind.
 Cut back on your credit card spending by steering clear of clever marketing.